Ouro Preto: Climate

-Located at 1,179 m above sea level, Ouro Preto has a subtropical highland climate (Cwb, according to the Köppen climate classification), with warm and humid summers and mild, dry winters.
+Located at 1,179 m above sea level, Ouro Preto has a tropical highland climate (Cwa, according to the Köppen climate classification), with hot and humid summers and mild, dry winters.
 Frost is occasional and occur in June and July.
 There is a report of snow in the city in the year of 1843.

 Economy

 Although Ouro Preto now relies heavily on the tourism industry for part of its economy, there are important metallurgic and mining industries located in town, such as Novelis, formerly Alcan, the most important aluminum factory in the country, Vale S.A., and others.
 Main economic activities are tourism, transformation industries, and mineral riches such as deposits of iron, bauxite, manganese, talc and marble.

-Minerals of note are: gold, hematite, dolomite, tourmaline, pyrite, muscovite, topaz and imperial topaz.
-The imperial topaz is a stone only found in Ouro Preto.
+Minerals of note in the city are: gold, hematite, dolomite, tourmaline, pyrite, muscovite, topaz and imperial topaz, which is a stone only found in Ouro Preto.

-Soapstone handicraft items are a common souvenir among tourists, and can be found in many shops in the town centre and street fairs.
+Soapstone handicraft items are a common souvenir among tourists, and can be found in many shops in the city's town centre and street fairs.
 Jewelry made of local precious and semi-precious gemstones (such as hematite) can also be found for sale.